Exemplary832/RETAIL-STORE-ANALYSIS/README.md

-6. #### DASHBOARD
+ #### DASHBOARD
    ***
-A dashboard bringing toegther the key insights and findingd guided by the above business questions.
+A dashboard bringing together the key insights and findingd guided by the above business questions.